Karpman-Consulting/eQUEST-229RPDGenerator/README.md

 #### Branch and Pull Request naming convention:
 The branch or PR name should have the form: `FEATURE/INITIALS/DESCRIPTOR`
 `FEATURE` is one of the following:
-- ENG: (Engine) for changes related to core algorithms and data structures
+- `ENG`: (Engine) for changes related to core algorithms and data structures
-- RI:  (Read Input) for changes related to the processing of DOE2 input files
+- `RI`:  (Read Input) for changes related to the processing of DOE2 input files
-- RO:  (Read Output) for changes related to the processing of DOE2 Output files
+- `RO`:  (Read Output) for changes related to the processing of DOE2 output files
-- GUI: (Graphic User Inteface) for changes related to the application interface
+- `GUI`: (Graphic User Inteface) for changes related to the application interface
-- REF: (Refactoring) for changes related to nonfunctional attributes of the software (renaming files or variables, restructuring files or directories, etc.)
+- `REF`: (Refactoring/Reference) for changes related to nonfunctional attributes of the software (renaming files or variables, restructuring files or directories, or functions related to processing of DOE2/schema reference documentation)

 `INIITIALS` refers to the initials of the owner of the branch or PR.